 Lionhead goldfish are undemanding and easy to care for.
-They do require a special diet to ensure they do not get problems such as a swim bladder.
+They do require a special diet to ensure that they do not get problems like a swim bladder.
 In general, their overbred bodies have led them to become compromised and easily prone to a variety of health issues.

 Lionhead goldfish are ready to breed at the mature age of 1 to 2 years old.
 The male will chase the female indicating a mating interest.
-The female will lay eggs around the tank to which the male will fertilize.
+The female will lay eggs around the tank, which the male will fertilize.
 Breeding is triggered in a period of low water temperatures.

-Good quality sinking foods and protein supplements ensure an appropriate diet is fed alongside deshelled peas which should be offered once a week.
+Good-quality sinking foods and protein supplements ensure an appropriate diet is being fed, though deshelled peas should be offered once a week.

-Lionhead goldfish are suitable for seasoned aquarists who will be able to meet the dietary requirements they need to stay in good health.
+Lionhead goldfish are suitable for seasoned aquarists who will be able to meet the dietary requirements that they need to stay in good health.
 They do well in slow-moving goldfish tanks with other peaceful goldfish tank mates.
-They do not make good pets for young kids as the maintenance these fish require is not ideal for them.
-When kept with good company and in a shallow goldfish tank, Lionheads make a great addition.
+They do not make good pets for young kids, as the maintenance that these fish require is not ideal for them.
+When kept with good company and in a shallow goldfish tank, a Lionhead makes a great pet.

 Ranchu Goldfish Appearance and Color Varieties

 Ranchu goldfish are stocky-bodied goldfish.
-They are bred to have a unique look that showcases them to appear as if they have minimal fins.
+They are bred to have a unique look that makes them appear as if they have minimal fins.
 The scales can appear shiny and metallic or nacreous.

 Lionhead Goldfish Appearance and Color Varieties

 Lionheads are a type of hooded goldfish variety.
-They display a wen (a raspberry-like tissue developing on their head), this causes them to be top-heavy and swim with their head downwards.
+They display a wen (a raspberry-like tissue developing on their head), which causes them to be top heavy and swim with their head downward.